srizzo/code2code/index.markdown

 Current version is: 0.0.5 Alpha.
 It's already totally functional, but you can expect limited functionality and not a really beautyful design.
 Also, you can expect major changes in how it works if needed.

-You can install it from our link to [Update Site] (http://srizzo.github.com/code2code/code2code.updatesite)
+You can download/install it from our [Update Site] (http://srizzo.github.com/code2code/code2code.updatesite)